-Although the Compensation Committee considered all elements of our compensation programs, it paid particular attention in fiscal 2018 to any additions, modifications or revisions to such programs during the current and preceding fiscal years, and how these changes affected the strengths, weaknesses or controls related to such programs.
-Year-over-year changes included the introduction of market stock unit (MSU) awards as a component of long-term incentive compensation for the executive officers, as well as design changes to Ciena's Cash Incentive Bonus Plan and Sales Incentive Compensation Plan.
+Although the Compensation Committee considered all elements of our compensation programs, it paid particular attention in fiscal 2019 to any additions, modifications or revisions to such programs during the current and preceding fiscal years, and how these changes affected the strengths, weaknesses or controls related to such programs.
+Year-over-year changes included the addition of revenue as a second financial objective under the annual cash incentive bonus plan, the replacement of the free cash flow metric with an adjusted earnings per share metric as one performance element for the PSUs, and the addition of unique corporate objectives for the Blue Planet team under the annual cash incentive bonus plan.
 The Compensation Committee also focused its assessment on performance-based incentive compensation programs involving variable payouts and compensation programs impacting our executive team.
 In substantially all cases, compensation programs were found to be centrally designed and administered and, excluding sales incentive compensation, substantially identical across function and geography.
 And, the objectives used to determine incentive compensation were found to be based primarily on Ciena's reported financial results and other performance-based corporate performance goals used to manage the business or derived from Ciena's annual operating plan approved by the Board of Directors.

-In addition, the assessment identified significant controls and other mitigating factors that serve to offset elements of Ciena's compensation policies and practices that may introduce risk.
+In addition, the assessment identified significant controls and other mitigating factors that serve to offset elements of Ciena's compensation policies and practices that may introduce risk, including the following: